V1kata/Project-defence-softuni/README.md

 ## After all things are set and server is up and running, there is a brief description of the site:

 - There are public and private parts.
-As required, the public pages of the site are:
+As required, the public pages of the site are listed below, whereas all additional pages are accessible upon registration and login.
+- Public pages:
     * Main page;
     * Catalogue page;
     * Details page.
-<br/>All additional pages are accessible upon registration and login.

 - After creating it's own item, the user can view, edit or delete it.
 Anybody, except the item owner, can bid on that item.
-Note: edit, delete operations are available, only if there are no bids on that item.
+<br />Note: edit, delete operations are available, only if there are no bids on that item.

 - Bidding option is available for logged in users who haven't placed a bid on that item.
 Each use can only bid once per item, as the last bidder is the winner.
-Note: there is no time limit implemented, therefore there is no actual winner.
+<br />Note: there is no time limit implemented, therefore there is no actual winner.

 - To place a bid, click the "Bid" button, followed by mini form field shown.
 Type amount of your choice, place the bid and you WIN ;).